storj-archived/core/doc/tunnel-connections.md

-If the tunneling node has enough tunnels, is not already tunneling the node, and (in a future spec) if a payment channel has been opened for bandwidth, then the tunneling node opens a new dedicated HTTP/WS server on an available port that will be used by the requester as it's "contact" information included in RPC messages.
+If the tunneling node has enough tunnels, is not already tunneling the node, and (in a future spec) if a payment channel has been opened for bandwidth, then the tunneling node opens a new dedicated TCP socket on an available port that will be used by the requester to send/receive HTTP messages.

 ```
 {